fs-c/votsec/SETUP.md

 # Run the server
 $ node src/server.js

-# Optionally, to run in debugging move, do
+# Optionally, to run in debugging mode, do
 $ DEBUG=server,database:* node src/server.js
 # to enable debug logging for the server and all database related modules
 ```